 Nuggets vs. Timberwolves Injury Report Today - April 21

-See the injury report for the Denver Nuggets (53-29), which currently has just one player listed, as the Nuggets ready for their NBA playoffs opening round game 3 against the Minnesota Timberwolves (42-40) at Target Center on Friday, April 21 at 9:30 PM ET.
+The Denver Nuggets (53-29) will be monitoring just one player on the injury report ahead of Game 3 of the opening round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Target Center on Friday, April 21 at 9:30 PM ET.

 Watch Nuggets vs. Timberwolves with Fubo!